ander428/JohnHopkins_COVID-19/index.md

 filename: index
 ---

-# John Hopkins Database COVID-19 Analysis
+# Johns Hopkins Database COVID-19 Analysis

-With the high tensions around the COVID-19 and contradicting conclusions of the data coming from various sources, I decided to do my own analysis of the highly valued John Hopkins database to come to more understanding of the pandemic.
+With the high tensions around the COVID-19 and contradicting conclusions of the data coming from various sources, I decided to do my own analysis of the highly valued Johns Hopkins database to come to more understanding of the pandemic.

 ## Data Description